The big picture

 fmap

-the reassembly function over the
+the reassembly function over thef part

-leading to an f whole
+leading to anf whole

 Given that we don’t have anything like Applicative

-or
+or Monad

 ’s pure

-computational context” is to apply the function; then to reassemble into
+, the only way to “get into the computational context” is to apply the function; then to reassemble into the whole, the only thing we can do is fmap

 .
-A bit like
+A bit like solving a crossword puzzle.

-Why stick a functor in there? - Should look into
+Why stick a functor in there? - Should look into this.
+I think the answer is: with CrapLens

-write a lens, but the functor in Lens
+we can only write a lens, but the functor in Lens

-flexibility to generalize to a few other types of optic.
+provides just enough flexibility to generalize to a few other types of optic.

 Who says a lens has to update things to the same type?
-For example
+For example you could update a Prod String Nat

-Prod Nat Nat
+into a Prod Nat Nat

 by taking the length of the first element.
-Why
+Why not.

 You end up with a lot of type variables floating around but it’s not so bad.